BenMannMann/ArchLinuxBTW/README.md

 Also helps to sort out default applications for things e.g. mpv for videos and imv for images

+### Fastfetch
+Setup a config file using `fastfetch --gen-config`, then used `fastfetch -h <module>-format` to find the options and customised the config file.
+E.G. `fastfetch -h display-format` list all of the options for the display module.

 ## Commands
 - `pacman -S <package>` -> Install a Package
 - `pacman -Syu` -> Upgrade all Packages